Skip to content

 Importers sourcing raw hides and skins from Canada face specific tariff considerations, with approximately $783B in total bilateral trade.

-As of March 2026, raw hides and skins imports from Canada face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, raw hides and skins imports from Canada face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

-Raw Hides and Skins (HTS Chapter 41) carry an average MFN duty rate of 2.4% in addition to the Section 122 tariff.
+Raw Hides and Skins (HTS Chapter 41) carry an average MFN duty rate of 2.4% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Canada.

 Canada is party to the USMCA, which may provide preferential or duty-free access for qualifying raw hides and skins.
 Importers should verify rules of origin requirements to take advantage of preferential rates.